 This Vegan Buffalo Chicken Dip is super creamy and tangy with the perfect amount of spicy heat and so incredibly delicious!
 It’s the best appetizer or snack for sharing!

 There is a reason buffalo chicken dip is so popular for parties and game day – it’s amazingly tasty!
 It’s creamy, tangy, and just spicy enough without being overwhelming.
-It’s downright addictive!
+It’s downright impossible to stop eating!

 Thanks to this vegan version now vegetarians and plant based eaters can enjoy it, too!
 With all the flavors and textures of the real thing, you’re going to love this Vegan Buffalo Chicken Dip!